ChungHsuanChen/chunghsuanchen.github.io/aboutme.md

 subtitle:
 ---

-I recently started a PhD in machine/deep learning at the [Institut of Bioinformatics](http://www.bioinf.jku.at/) of the Johannes Kepler University in Linz, Austria in the team of Sepp Hochreiter.
+I  started a MS in Computer Science and Information Enginerring at the [College of Electrical Engineering & Computer Science](http://www.ceecs.ncu.edu.tw/) of the National Central University in Taoyuan, Taiwan in the team of Dr. Eric Hsiao-Kuang Wu .
-Previously I worked at the Institute of Water Management, Hydrology and Hydraulic Engineering at the BOKU University in Vienna, as a research assistant.
-I did my Master in environmental engineering ant the topic of my Master thesis was the development of a software as part of a semi-automatic monitoring system for fish migration in fish passes.
-The thesis can be found [here](http://permalink.obvsg.at/bok/AC13359496) (in German only).
-In my time as research assistant at the BOKU university I mostly worked on machine learning applications in the field of hydrology and environmental sciences.
+I enjoy studying Linux kernel Design.
+Previously, I studied and practiced some kernel module such as device driver.
+Currently, I am dedicated to writing an operating system on Raspberry Pi2 and my goal is designing an hard real time RTOS.
+If you are interested in Operating systems ,we can have some discussion on interesting topics.